focom/wrnc-test/README.md

 # Test of Pierre Valentin

-#### Could not deploy, dont have enough time to set a https endpoint to alllow the fetch request to not fail
+#### Could not deploy, dont have enough time to set a https endpoint to alllow the fetch request to pass

 clone the repo